askmike/gekko/docs/Plugins.md

 - Campfire bot
 - Redis beacon

-## Automate trading advice
+## Trading Advisor

-If you want Gekko to provide automated trading advice you need to configure this here.
-Note that this has unrelated to automatic trading which is a plugin that creates order based on this advice.
-(So you need to calculate advice if you want to automate trading.)
+If you want Gekko to provide automated trading advice you need to configure this in Gekko.
+Note that this is unrelated to automatic trading which is a plugin that creates order based on this advice.
+(So if you want automated trading you need both this advice as well as the auto trader.)

 Gekko supports a number of technical analysis indicators, currently it supports trading methods for the indicators: